 Keep it Natural

 As we age our skin loses volume and elasticity.
 We also have a decrease in the production of collagen and elastin.
-These factors, along with environmental factors such as sun exposure, smoking and stress, contribute to the development of wrinkles and the loss of youthful facial fullness.
+There is loss of fatty pads existing beneath the skin.
+Even our bony skeleton reabsorbs, especially after menopause.
+These factors, along with environmental factors such as sun exposure, smoking and stress, contribute to the development of wrinkles, loss of youthful facial fullness and “sagginess”.

 What are dermal fillers made of?